omargup/moving_firefighter_problem_generator/README.md

-# 📦 Moving Firefighter Problem instances generator
+# 📦 Moving Firefighter Problem Generator

 This package built on top of Networkx contains instances generators of the Moving Firefighter Problem (MFP) proposed by the Network and Data Science Laboratory CIC-IPN México.